-Like plants, businesses need the right environment to prosper.
-Not just the right market; a firm’s actual physical space must meet its unique needs.
-If it does not, owners and facility managers will spend time and money putting temporary fixes on recurring problems instead of on improving products and creating opportunities.
+Businesses need the right environment to prosper.
+Without a suitable space, owners and facility managers will spend time and money putting temporary fixes on recurring facility problems instead of on improving products and creating opportunities.

 Manufacturers and industrial businesses require particularly specialized spaces.
 An industrial floor is the literal foundation of all manufacturing processes, and it must be able to bear whatever environmental stress those processes create.
 Businesses that choose a flooring material based on cost alone – even with the vague idea of upgrading down the line – will see their initial savings rapidly swallowed up by the expense of maintaining and repairing a floor not well suited to their needs.